SinisaVukmirovic/The-imposible-game/README.md

-### Practicing JS by building an imposible, never ending game, with Pop.
+Practicing JS, random screen placement, keeping score and elapsed time, by building an impossible, never ending game, with Pop.